edwin170/downr1n/README.md

     --boot              this will boot the device.

-    --dont-restore      this will avoid the restore using futurerestore, this can be used if you wanted only create the boot files. example: --downgrade 14.3 --dont-restore
+    --dont-restore      this will avoid the restore using futurerestore, this can be used if yo only wanted to create the boot files. example: --downgrade 14.3 --dont-restore

-    --fixBoot           that will boot the device using fsboot
+    --fixBoot           this will boot the device using fsboot

-    --debug             Debug the scrip
+    --debug             Debug the script

 ---